One of the most common problems I’ve had to deal with is leaks due to wear and tear in the drainage pipes on the panoramic sunroof.

 18 – Changing used drainpipes

-Use metal bases to route the drainpipe to prevent the pipe from kinking and the water from running off (or less).
+Use the metal bases to route the drainpipe to prevent the pipe from kinking and the water from running off (or less).